MarschmiLab/MarschmiLab.github.io/_pages/join.md

 <h4 style="color:#8E0703;">Cornell Graduate Students</h4>

-Our lab is accepting rotation students through the <a href="https://micro.cornell.edu/academics/graduate">Cornell Microbiology PhD Program.</a>
+Our lab is accepting rotation students through the <a href="https://micro.cornell.edu/academics/graduate">Cornell Microbiology PhD Program website.</a> Currently, the PhD program includes three 12-week rotations at the beginning of the program in the first academic year of the typical 5-6 year program.
+Please learn more about the rotation and PhD program by taking a look at the <a href="https://acrobat.adobe.com/link/track?uri=urn%3Aaaid%3Ascds%3AUS%3A3bebf60f-c7f7-44b5-85c6-4a1352987bab&viewer%21megaVerb=group-discover">Cornell Microbiology Graduate Student Handbook.</a> This means that students in the program need to rotate with <a href="https://cals.cornell.edu/microbiology/academics/graduate/graduate-field-faculty">three professors in the field of microbiology* (* who are accepting students).</a> The rotations do not need to be figured out before starting the program.
+However, it is helpful to know of a couple faculty who are accepting students that align with an applicant's interests before applying.

-If you're in another program, please do not hesitate to reach out!
-Marian can serve on PhD committees across campus.
+If you're in another program on or off Cornell's campus, please do not hesitate to reach out!
+Mar can serve on PhD committees across or off campus.

 #### Prospective PhD Students